top of page

 Washington DC

-December, 2022
+December, 2023

 LAB NEWS!

-Welcome to Rachel Sacs and Andrew Neumann, two new PhD students that joined the lab.
+Welcome to Rachel Sachs and Andrew Neumann, two new PhD students that joined the lab.
 Also welcome to Katie Vaeth, new PhD students who will work on midbody project as collaboration with Matt Taliaferro lab.

 bottom of page